Long COVID: Could mono virus or fat cells be playing roles?

 Women’s bodies also tend to have more fat tissue and emerging research suggests the coronavirus may hide in fat after infection.
 Scientists also are studying whether women’s fluctuating hormone levels may increase the risks.

-Another possible factor: Women are more likely than men to seek health care and often more attuned to changes in their bodies, Klein noted.
+Another possible factor is: Women are more likely than men to seek health care and often more attuned to changes in their bodies, Klein noted.

 “I don’t think we should ignore that,” she said.
 Biology and behavior are probably both at play, Klein said.